giellalt/dict-sma-mul/2011_dict/00_readme.txt

             </xg>
          </tg>

- - constructing the single test file for this issue ==> todo
+ - constructing the single test file for this issue ==> todo (waiting for source file correction)

  ==> todo